How we got here

 December 2009:

-I come back from South America bursting with ideas and plans for making Mindapples BIG, and start writing new pitch documents.
+I come back from South America bursting with ideas and plans for how to make Mindapples BIG, and start writing new pitch documents.

 The Observer publish a day-in-the-life piece about me and Mindapples gets a nice mention and some more attention.